-ALL staff and volunteers understand that there are specific and emerging ways in which children can be abused, such as:
+ALL staff and volunteers understand that there are specific and emerging ways in which children can be abused and are aware of these specific issues, reporting any concerns, in the appropriate manner to the DSL.
+Specific issues include (but are not limited to):

-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism, there is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+Radicalisation: refers to the process by which a person comes to support terrorism and forms of extremism.
+There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.